 Our future capital requirements will depend on a number of factors, including the progress of our research and development of product candidates, the timing and outcome of regulatory approvals, the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing patent claims and other intellectual property rights, the status of competitive products, the availability of financing and our success in developing markets for our product candidates.
-We believe our existing cash, together with the net proceeds of the 2012 Financing, will be sufficient to fund our operating expenses and capital equipment requirements for the next six months.
+We believe our existing cash will be sufficient to fund our operating expenses and capital equipment requirements for the next three months.

 We presently do not have any available credit, bank financing or other external sources of liquidity.
 Due to our history and historical operating losses, our operations have not been a source of liquidity.
-We will need to obtain additional capital in order to expand operations and become profitable.
+We will need to obtain additional capital in order to expand operations and fund research and development activities.
 Future financing may include the issuance of equity or debt securities, obtaining credit facilities, or other financing mechanisms.
 Even if we are able to raise the funds required, it is possible that we could incur unexpected costs and expenses, fail to collect significant amounts owed to us, or experience unexpected cash requirements that would force us to seek alternative financing.
 Furthermore, if we issue additional equity or debt securities, stockholders may experience additional dilution or the new equity securities may have rights, preferences or privileges senior to those of existing holders of our common stock.